Set Concrete Goals

 Setting goals helps you be accountable to yourself and also increases accountability within a group.
 Clear goals at the beginning of a project will also help you determine how your project will work and what role group members can play.
 Once goals are set, you can track your progress, compare your results with other group members, and figure out what works best so everyone can meet (or exceed) their goals.Set a service goal and hold yourself accountable.
 Commit as an individual and as a team to volunteer a certain number of hours this year.
 Then keep your commitment.
 Let’s see what we can do together!

-- As an individual, I will commit to reading with children at least __ times a week.
+- As an individual, I will exercise with kids ______ times a week this month/season/year.

-- As a team we will commit to reading at least __ times a week with children.
+- As a team we will exercise with kids _______ times a week this month/season/year.

 Part of setting good outcome goals is thinking about how you will achieve them.
-As a group or an individual, think about process-based goals as well to map out how you will hit your goals above.
+As a group or an individual, think about process-based goals as well as mapping out how you will hit your goals above:

-- I will recruit __ volunteers to join our service group to read with children throughout the year.
+- As an individual, I will ask ______ friends, family members, colleagues to join me in service throughout the year.